QCHackers/tqec/USAGE.md

 ## Preconditions

-To run `tqec` you need to
+To run `tqec` you need to:
 - (Optional) Install SketchUp version 8, requires Windows.
-	This is used for building 3d modles of the computation you want to do.
+	This is used for building 3d models of the computation you want to do.
 - Install the `tqec` library, see the [readme](./README.md).
 	`tqec` detects observables, scales up your error correction codes and runs the simulation by interfacing with [`stim`](https://github.com/quantumlib/stim).

 ## Intended workflow

 The simulation of an error correction code consists of the steps below.
-Steps 2 and 3 are automated by `tqec`
+Steps 2 and 3 are automated by `tqec`.

 1. Define the base model with one of two ways
-	- Sketchup:  build a model in SketchUp, export it to  a `.dae` file, and  import in `tqec` using pycollada.
+	- SketchUp:  build a model in SketchUp, export it to  a `.dae` file, and  import in `tqec` using `pycollada`.
-	- Python: build model programatically in `tqec`
+	- Python: build model programmatically in `tqec`

 2. Convert the modeled instance to a generic model
 	- Find possible observables to investigate
 	- Generate a scalable computation

-3. Tranform the computatio to an executable stim circuit
+3. Transform the computation to an executable `stim` circuit
 	- build scalable version of various sizes
 	- build scalable observables
 	- find detectors
 	- create `stim` files

 4. Run the simulations, repeat for multiple different parameters and investigate interesting areas.